-PersonalBrain Pro 4.5 review
+PersonalBrain Pro 4.5 full review

 PersonalBrain expresses individual topics as nodes in a mind map and shows a 3D representation of the relationships between topics.
 This mind map is referred to as a Brain.
 Topics in PersonalBrain parlance are called thoughts.
 Main thoughts (Parent thoughts) can have Child thoughts, Siblings (thoughts related to the child thoughts), and Jumps (links to different thoughts).